 The EU Aid Volunteers programme offers:

-Individuals can apply to be deployed to humanitarian projects worldwide.
-Check out the EU Aid Volunteers vacancies.
+Individuals can apply to volunteer to take part in humanitarian projects worldwide.
+EU Aid Volunteers vacancies are announced through the year.

 Funding opportunities with the EU Aid Volunteers initiative are managed by the Commission's Education, Audio-visual and Culture Executive Agency (EACEA).